Georges Loinger, French Resistance Hero Who Used Athletic Prowess To Save Jewish Children, Dies At 108

-One of the heralded heroes of The Holocaust, Georges Loinger has been credited with saving countless Jewish children during World War II with incredibly creative means.
+One of the heralded heroes of the Holocaust, Georges Loinger, has been credited with saving countless Jewish children during World War II with incredibly creative means.
 Sadly, the French Resistance hero has passed away in Paris at the age of 108.

-Loinger loved children and his wife Flore served as a caregiver to 125 Jewish-German children at Baroness Rothschild’s Cheateau de la Guette near Lagny, Seine-et-Marne, in France.
-He worked as a physical education trainer for Compagnons de France and possessed official government documents that allowed him to pursue his resistance work and travel throughout France.
+Loinger loved children and his wife, Flore, served as a caregiver to 125 Jewish-German children at Baroness Rothschild’s Cheateau de la Guette near Lagny, Seine-et-Marne, in France.
+He worked as a physical education trainer for Compagnons de France, and possessed official government documents that allowed him to pursue his resistance work and travel throughout France.

 When Loinger discovered children in need of rescue, he would smuggle them in small groups across the Franco-Swiss border in quite the genius way.
 He would toss a ball and instruct them to run after it, thereby placing them in a safe zone across the border, reported France 24.